 What is Mizpah Jewellery?

-Have you seen the word MIZPAH engraved or embossed on a ring, pendant or brooch before and wondered what it meant?
+Have you seen the word MIZPAH engraved or embossed on a ring, pendant or brooch before?
+What does mizpah mean on jewellery?
 Usually found on antique design keepsake jewellery, Mizpah is a Hebrew word that means 'watchtower' and is loosely interpreted as 'May God watch over you.'

 Mizpah jewellery is still worn as a token of love or friendship and became popular during the Victorian era with an emotive story behind it.